hfyxin/pinyin_english_names/README.md

 | Anna    | 2          | 118826 |
 | Natalie | 3          | 134998 |
 - ```n_syllable``` tells you how many Chinese characters can be interpreted from this name.
 Usually Chinese given names only have 2 syllables.
 English names may have 3 or 4.
 - ```cnt``` is the number this name has been used in the given period.
+It tells the popularity of the name.
 In this case there are 144k babies named Mia during year 2000-2014.

 The search result is saved in ```pinyin_names.csv```.